Overview

 setTimeout:

-Here is invoked with two parameters, the function we would like to call and the delay for it to happen.
+It is invoked with two parameters, the function we would like to call and the delay for it to happen.

-That is why it's needed here to refresh the AngularJs scope with the call of $rootScope.$apply() or $rootScope.$applyAsync().
+That is why it’s needed here to refresh the AngularJS scope with the call of $rootScope.$apply() or $rootScope.$applyAsync().

 $apply and $applyAsync serve the same purpose but with a delay difference on the second one.